 Cyber crime never quits.
 Just this week the DEA made the impressive announcement that it had arrested several individuals who it claims were responsible for selling LSD, ecstasy, ketamine, and other hard core illegal drugs using the Tor anonymity network at a destination called “The Farmer’s Market”.
 Technology-based schemes like these that put others at risk for serious physical and financial harm are a reminder that we can’t rest when it comes to fighting cyber crime.

 One mechanism to help minimize online criminals’ chances of success is for actors in the private sector to band together across corporate lines.
 The Anti-Phishing Working Group is one such platform for collaboration.
-Cyveillance was one of the earliest members of the APWG and managed the development of translations for one of the APWG’s first operational projects called the Phishing Education Landing page.
+Cyveillance was one of the earliest members of the APWG and managed the development of translations for one of the APWG’s first operational projects called the Phishing: The use of emails that appear to be from a legitimate, trusted source that are enticed to trick recipients into entering valid credentials including personal information such as passwords or credit card numbers into a fake platform or service.
+LookingGlass Cyber (n) - tailoring an attack (such as email) to garner trust and credentials that are then used maliciously.
+The preverbal digital version of the ol' hook and bait.
+Education Landing page.
 This program is now helping redirect tens of thousands of at-risk users to counter-ecrime resources every single month.

 The APWG will soon hold the sixth annual Counter-eCrime Operations Summit (CeCOS VI) in Prague.
 Some of the presentations during the April 24-27th meeting include: